-Part C Only: Managed care appeal procedures apply to all benefits offered under a MA plan, including optional supplemental benefits.
-However, determinations on items or services purchased by an employer, over and above the Medicare approved benefit package provided by the MA plan, such as payments of premiums or enrollee cost sharing provided by the employer, are not subject to the requirements outlined in this guidance.
+Managed care appeal procedures apply to all benefits offered under an MA plan, including optional supplemental benefits.
+However, determinations on benefits purchased by an employer, over and above the Medicare approved benefit package provided by the MA plan, such as payments of premiums or enrollee cost sharing provided by the employer, are not subject to the requirements outlined in this guidance.

-Part D Only: Part D appeal procedures apply to all Part D benefits offered under an Employer/Union-Only Group Waiver Plan (EGWP).
+Part D appeal procedures apply to all Part D benefits offered under an Employer/Union-Only Group Waiver Plan (EGWP).
 These plans are offered by Medicare Advantage Organizations, PDP Sponsors, or Cost Plan Sponsors.
-Part D plan sponsors of EGWPs must follow Part D determination, grievance, and appeal procedures in cases in which the provision of employer other health insurance is inextricably intertwined with drugs offered under the Part D benefit such that the two cannot be separated as a practical matter.
+Part D plan sponsors of EGWPs must follow Part D determination, grievance, and appeal procedures in cases in which the provision of employer other health insurance is intertwined with drugs offered under the Part D benefit such that the two cannot be separated as a practical matter.
 See Chapter 12 of the Prescription Drug Benefit Manual for additional information on prescription drug benefits for EGWPs.